laravel/docs/validation.md

 <a name="rule-date-format"></a>
 #### date_format:_format_

-The field under validation must match the _format_ defined according to the `date_parse_from_format` PHP function.
+The field under validation must match the given _format_.
+The format will be evaluated using the PHP `date_parse_from_format` function.

 <a name="rule-different"></a>
 #### different:_field_

-The given _field_ must be different than the field under validation.
+The field under validation must have a different value than _field_.

 <a name="rule-digits"></a>
 #### digits:_value_